 The Many Many Kami of Shinto Religion

-Case in point, I’ve been writing more adventure modules for Dungeons and Dragons, and delving more and more into Shinto mythology.1 My particular interest lately has been a goddess, one I had never even heard of before, named Konohana-no-sakuyahime-no-mikoto (木花之佐久夜毘売命).
-She is often called Konohana-no-sakuyahime for short and is both a goddess of volcanoes, and of cherry blossoms:
+But I digress a bit.
+Let’s talk about one particular kami who has been particular interest of mine lately since I started writing adventure modules for Dungeons and Dragons, and delving more and more into Shinto mythology.1 She is in one sense important to Japanese mythology, but also obscure, and fascinating too.
+Her name Konohana-no-sakuyahime-no-mikoto (木花之佐久夜毘売命).
+She is often called Konohana-no-sakuya-bimé for short and is both a goddess of volcanoes, and of cherry blossoms:

 Painting by the famous artist, Hokusai, in 1834, courtesy of Wikipedia and the Harvard Art Museum

-To be clear, such kami are also obscure to most Japanese people as well.
+To be reiterate, such kami are also obscure to most Japanese people as well.
 A deep understanding of a certain kami or even the pantheon as a whole isn’t really required anyway.
-It’s more about deepening one’s “spiritual tie” or goshin’en (御神縁 or ご神縁) with a particular kami3 that is really the whole point of Shinto, I would argue.
+Instead, I would argue that the whole point of Shinto is more about deepening one’s “spiritual tie” or goshin’en (御神縁 or ご神縁) with a particular kami4 than grasping a deeper teaching.
+It’s not that Shinto doesn’t have its spiritual truths, but it doesn’t explore complex cosmology or theological issues the way Buddhism does.
+It tends to have a more practical, “this-worldly” focus.

 Still, the fact that a goddess of both volcanoes and cherry blossoms exists is kind of fascinating to me, and one of those examples of how very little of Shinto has been properly conveyed (not to mention translated) to English audiences.